aleixmorgadas/awesome-engineering-strategy/README.md

 ## Open Engineering Strategies

+> Open Engineering Strategies section aims to provide a relevant set of public available Engineering Strategies so we can learn from each other.

 - [Community Startup by Aleix Morgadas](https://learnings.aleixmorgadas.dev/p/community-startup-engineering-strategy?s=w).
 Prove Product Market Fit with an MVP.
 - [GitLab Strategy](https://about.gitlab.com/company/strategy/)